Italian 1 Class Description

 Vocabulary themes will include:

 Students will be introduced to the future tense and the imperative mood.
 Other grammatical points will include the comparison, the superlative, indefinite adjectives, the use of ne and ci, indefinite pronouns, and the impersonal si.
 Vocabulary themes will be body parts, vacation, shopping, and housing.

 The typical Italian 3 student has completed Italian 1 and 2, has a working vocabulary of hundreds of words, can form simple sentences in the present, past and imperfect tenses, and can answer questions in a controlled setting, using memorized expressions.

 Textbook: Prego!, the same textbook used in Italian 1 and Italian 2.
 We will cover Chapters 9 through 13.

 Students will be introduced to the conditional and conditional past tenses, and the three tenses of the subjunctive mood.
 Other grammatical points will include relative pronouns and the special use of volerci and metterci.
 Vocabulary themes will be the environment, the performing arts, social issues, and the workplace.

-The typical Italian 4 student has completed Italian 3, is able to participate in simple dialogue, and can generate questions in the target language recognizable by a native speaker.
+The typical Italian 4 student has completed Italian 3, is able to participate in simple dialogue, and can generate questions in Italian language recognizable by a native speaker.